pvlsson/pvl-dwh/README.md

 - SQL

 ## Process
-1. Raw data is uploaded manually to GCS
-    - Raw data is mostly static, I add updates in batches at irregular intervals
+1. First setup:
-2. Airbyte sync is manually triggered, which reads the file from GCS and loads raw data into BigQuery staging layer
+    - Raw data is uploaded manually to GCS.
+Airbyte sync is manually triggered, which reads the file from GCS and loads raw data into BigQuery staging layer.
-    - To automate this step, Airbyte should be deployed in the cloud.
+    - Raw data is loaded in static batches at irregular intervals.
+2. Adding new data:
+    - New CSV tables are added directly in BigQuery via file upload.
 3. Airflow pipeline is triggered, applying dbt transformations, cleaning and writing views and tables into BigQuery mart layer
 4. Looker Studio connects to BigQuery to display a dashboard:
     - Film Ratings Report: https://lookerstudio.google.com/reporting/2b455111-1ec1-4664-bdf8-74ebeea181b7